304 North Cardinal

 Bach always accompanied us during our childhood and the moment we listened Jacques Loussier’s Bach Arrangements, we were amazed.
 He „found“ something in these Arrangements , which only he can present.
 His technique with half-pedal, nonlegato und portamento is unbelievable.

-Süher Pekinel: We performed very often Bach and after we heard his Bach Arrangements, we though that we had to play with him.
+Süher Pekinel: We performed very often Bach and after we heard his Bach Arrangements, we thought that we had to play with him.
 We didn’t want to change Bach but to experience him in other aspects.
 Right after our recording with Jacques Loussier our way of playing Bach has changed as well.
 It allowed us to work on and reflect the already existing lightness in Bach.

-The Institute is in the center of the city with a wonderful park beside, but if you go 3 or 4 blocks further, there is a strict and dazzling contrast to philosophical and harmonic isolation Curtis provides.
+The Institute is in the center of the city, with a wonderful park beside, but if you go 3 or 4 blocks further, there is a strict and dazzling contrast to philosophical and harmonic isolation Curtis provides.
 This opponency made us question the boundaries and contradictions. „West Side Story“ represents the discrepancies in search of humanistic approaches.
 It really touched us.
 Penderecki, Lutoslawski and Bernstein , they were all in search of peace and humanitarian understanding .

 PIANONews: You have started and carry out 3 Foundations in Turkey.
 “Güher & Süher Pekinel Orff -Approach in Anatolia“ „G& S Pekinel Music Department Tevitöl“ and „Young Musicians on World Stages”.
 What are your purposes on these Foundations?

-Güher Pekinel: They are different Foundations, completing each other organically.
+Güher Pekinel: They are different foundations, completing each other organically.
 This is also long planned and created with a philosophy behind, like any other work we do.
 (She laughs)

 PIANONews: How do you select musicians for „Young Musicians on World Stages“ ?
 Are they auditioning?